mesosphere/dcos-docs-site/pages/services/elastic/2.5.0-6.3.2/how-to-guides/index.md

 }
 ```

-Now you can install the Kibana EdgeLB pool with:
+Now you can install the Kibana Edge-LB pool with:

 ```bash
 dcos edgelb create kibana_pool.json